galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

     +
     A-77AA-7FF<7FFJFFFJJJJJJJJJJJJJ-AFJJJJJJJFJJJJJJJJJJJJJJJJJJJJJJJJJJJJ

-where we have added CellBarcode_UMI to the headers of each read.
-We can now throw away our forward reads, as they have no more useful information within them and proceed to the mapping stage.
+Here we have added `CellBarcode_UMIBarcode` format to the header of each read in our Reverse reads.
+We now have alll our useful data in a single FastQ file.
+We can now effectively throw away our Forward reads, as they have no more useful information within them and proceed to the mapping stage.

 # Barcode Extraction